OpenRTX/OpenRTX/README.md

 ## Credits

-OpenDMR was created by:
+OpenRTX was created by:

 - Niccolò Izzo IU2KIN <n@izzo.sh>
 - Silvano Seva IU2KWO <silseva@fastwebnet.it>
+- Federico Izzo IU2NUO <federico@izzo.pro>

 All this was made possible by the huge reverse engineering effort of Travis Goodspeed and all the contributors of [md380tools](https://github.com/travisgoodspeed/md380tools).
-A huge thank goes to Roger Clark, and his [OpenGD77](https://github.com/rogerclarkmelbourne/OpenGD77) which inspired this project, and which we aspire becoming a part of.
+A huge thank goes to Roger Clark, and his [OpenGD77](https://github.com/rogerclarkmelbourne/OpenGD77) which inspired this project.